 This next academic year, the school will hope to achieve:

-- Share good practise, support from BBHS P.E. department.
+- Share good practice, support from BBHS P.E. department.
 Devise a programme of inter school activities and competition.
-The programme will now include a coaching session and competition in the variety of sports that are chosen during PE coordinator meetings.
+The programme will now include a pre-competitive coaching session in order to prepare the children for competition in the variety of sports that are chosen during PE coordinator meetings.
 These will be based on the sports targeted by the Sainsbury’s School Games.
 All the sports covered will give a larger number of children the opportunity to share and celebrate success.

 Hiring appropriate facilities for intra and inter school competitions and activities